mlochbaum/BQN/implementation/vm.md

 | 41 | FLDM |      |  40  | `I`      | Push mutable field `I` from namespace
 | 42 | ALIM |  NS  |      | `I`      | Mutable target aliases field `I`

 Stack effects for most instructions are given below.
-Instructions 16, 17, and 19 are identical to 5, 6, and 10 except that the indicated values in the higher-numbered instructions may be `·`.
-Instruction 31 is identical to 21 but indicates that the local variable's value will never be used again, which may be useful for optimization.
-The lower-numbered instructions are not yet emitted by the self-hosted compiler and can be implemented simply by making them identical to the higher-numbered ones; however, it may be possible to make them faster by not checking for Nothing.
+Instructions `FN1O`, `FN2O`, and `TR3O` are identical to `FN1C`, `FN2C`, and `TR3D` except that the indicated values in the higher-numbered instructions may be `·`.
+The non-checking instructions can be implemented using the checking ones, but avoiding the check could improve speed. `VARU` is identical to `VARM` but indicates that the local variable's value will never be used again, which may be useful for optimization.

 |  B | Name | Stack effect          | Comments
 |---:|------|-----------------------|--------